+Now you have the right formula that explains how to calculate the dividend yield.
 The dividend yield gives us an estimate of the earnings in dividends from a stock.
 If we assume stable dividends, the yield value will increase when the stock price falls.
 The dividend yield will decline when stock prices rise.
 This rule is worth remembering since dividend yield can appear attractive, particularly in falling markets.

 This rule is a basic problem with the ratio, and it can trap unaware investors.
 Even if dividend payouts are generous, investors need to assess if the dividends are at the expense of company expansion and growth.
 This distortion is why most analysts prefer to use the dividend payout ratio with the dividend yield.

 The Dividends Payout Ratio is seen as more dependable as it reflects how much of a company's earnings are being paid out to shareholders.
 Using both ratios together is strongly recommended.

 However, in some cases, focusing on dividend yield alone is beneficial.
 In the case of retirees, who need to build up income-generating portfolios, focusing on dividend yields would make sense.
 Tracking high historical dividend yields would help build up earnings in dividends and allow them to meet their post-retirement expenses.
 However, it is strongly advisable to use other ratios when building up an investment strategy.

 There are three different ways to do the dividend payout ratio calculation.
 All will yield the same value when used correctly.

 Retention ratio is the portion of net earnings that a company retains for its internal use.
 It is the reverse of the dividend payout ratio